MgenGlder/first-rails-app/README.md

 # First Rails App Readme

-A test Ruby on Rails app that _will_ be deployed to Heroku to test out building and running a real ruby on rails app.
+A test Ruby on Rails app that is [deployed to Heroku](https://cryptic-coast-57453.herokuapp.com/) to test out building and running a real ruby on rails app.
 Not meant to be very complex, but hopefully can be some good practice!
 # Install
 Use `bundle install` to install the repository.
 You'll also need to initialize Postgres, so you can do that with `initd -D ./data`